Victims of Charleston massacre mourned as battle rages over flag

 In the foyer of the Royal Missionary Baptist Church in North Charleston, Lance's body, dressed in a glittering silver dress, was laid in an open casket.

-The mood in Charleston is sombre, said Charleston County Sheriff Al Cannon, who will try to attend all nine funerals.
+The mood in Charleston is somber, said Charleston County Sheriff Al Cannon, who will try to attend all nine funerals.

 "There's some anger.
 I don't think we've really started healing.
 I see more outpouring of love and empathy and sympathy," he said.